phillip-haydon/philliphaydon.com/Snow/_posts/2014-01-31-if-youre-going-to-use-repositories-dont-have-generic-or-base-repositories.md

 Often people assume only a single kind of persistence, when you could load some data from a flat file, database, a web service, etc.

-These isn't a problem is you do away with the base implementation or interface and just have explicit interfaces such as `IProductRepository` or `IUserRepository`, but people get so court up on the whole idea of having lots of interfaces, and instead try to opt for the generic `IRepository<T>` until they need to implement other stuff.
+This isn't a problem if you do away with the base implementation or interface and just have explicit interfaces such as `IProductRepository` or `IUserRepository`, but people get so caught up on the whole idea of having lots of interfaces, and instead try to opt for the generic `IRepository<T>` until they need to implement other stuff.

 ## Generic Repositories don't prevent code duplication ##